 In 2014, Bloomsbury contacted Duddle about illustrating a new set of covers for the entire Harry Potter series.
 These beautiful covers were released the same year.
 In 2017, Duddle also illustrated covers for the Hogwarts Library series.

 Lisbeth Zwerger is an Austrian illustrator born May 26, 1954, in Vienna, Austria.
 She has been illustrating children's books for over 40 years and specializes in fairy tales.
-For the 2018 illustrated editions of The Tales of Beedle the Bard, Lisbeth Zwerger illustrated the US version.
+Fittingly, Zwerger worked on the American version of the illustrated edition of The Tales of Beedle the Bard.

-She has received numerous awards her work, the most notable of which is the Hans Christian Andersen Award.
-This is the highest award for the work of children's book authors and illustrators, it recognizes lasting contributions to children's literature.
-Zwerger was awarded it in 1990.
+She has received numerous awards her work, the most notable of which was the Hans Christian Andersen Award in 1990.
+This is the highest award for the work of children's book authors and illustrators, recognizing lasting contributions to children's literature.

 Olivia Lomenech Gill

 Olivia is a talented artist, illustrator, and printmaker.
-Olivia resides in Thumberland, UK.
-Her artwork is inspired by life- human, animal, and imaginary creatures.
+Gill resides in Northumberland, UK.
+Her artwork is inspired by life and depicts humans, animals, and imaginary creatures.
 She owns and operates her printing press.
-Olivia has completed a vast array of skillful artwork.
-Olivia’s first experience as an illustrator was in 2012 when she had the opportunity to illustrate the book Where My Wellies Take Me.
-She was awarded the English Association Picture Book Awards in 2013 for her illustrations in Where My Wellies Take Me.
-In 2017, her work was published in the illustrated edition of Fantastic Beasts and Where to Find Them.
-Olivia brought life to the fantasy creatures of the Wizarding World with spirited, detailed, and skillful illustrations.
+Gill has completed a vast array of skillful artwork.
+Gill’s first experience as an illustrator was in 2012 when she had the opportunity to illustrate the book Where My Wellies Take Me.
+Where My Wellies Take Me won the 2013 English 4–11 Picture Book Award in the Fiction 7–11 Years category.
+In 2017, Gill illustrated Fantastic Beasts and Where to Find Them.
+She also illustrated the cover of Scholastic's 2017 edition of Fantastic Beasts and Where to Find them.
+Olivia brought life to the fantasy creatures of the wizarding world with spirited, detailed, and skillful illustrations.

 Chris Riddell was born on April 13, 1962 in Capetown, South Africa.
 Riddell moved to England as a toddler.
 He developed an interest in the arts as a young child.
 Chris Riddell is an award winning illustrator and author.
 He is best known for his illustrative work on The Edge Chronicles, written by Paul Stewart.
 Riddell has been an active illustrator and author since the early 1980's.
 In 2018, he illustrated the The Tales of Beedle the Bard, written by J.K.
 Rowling.